DasHomi/preventer/README.md

   - _Prevents you from editing signs_
 - Prevent chiseled bookshelf interacting
   - _Prevents you from accidentally placing books in chiseled bookshelves or removing them_
+- Prevent item frame interacting
+  - _Prevents from interacting with item frames_
 </details>

 <details>